Committed to Quality Since 1921

 Bold, flavorful and unfiltered – that’s Aunt Sue’s® Raw & Unfiltered Honey.
 Our unique straining process allows natural pollen to remain in the honey and creates a more flavorful experience.
 Explore Aunt Sue’s® Honey

 Frequently Asked Questions

 If you have questions, we have answers.
 What do you want to know about our honey?

-What's the difference between the types of honey Sioux Honey makes?
+What's the difference between the types of honey Sioux Honey Association Co-op makes?

-Sioux Honey Association Co-op has four brands of pure, premium honey, so there’s something for everyone.
-Sue Bee Honey is our classic clover honey.
+Sioux Honey Association Co-op has two brands of pure, premium honey, so there’s something for everyone.
+SUE BEE® honey is our classic clover honey.
 It’s filtered to a smooth perfection and has been a staple since 1921.
-Aunt Sue’s Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
-Available in wildflower or clover, Aunt Sue’s offers bold flavors and the benefits of natural pollen.
-Beek’s Local Raw Honey is sweet, raw and filled to the brim with local honey from some of our most passionate Californian beekeepers.
-Blossomology Organic Honey is our certified-organic honey made by hardworking bees and beautiful, fragrant flowers of Brazil.
+AUNT SUE'S® Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
+Available in wildflower or clover, it offers bold flavors and the benefits of natural pollen.

 Where does Sioux Honey Association Co-op honey come from?

-Our honey comes directly from our co-op of 270+ independent beekeepers – all of whom we know by name.
+Our honey comes directly from our co-op of 200+ independent beekeepers – all of whom we know by name.
 Because we believe it’s not just where your honey comes from that matters, it’s who.
-And each of those beekeepers is passionate about providing the highest-quality honey for our Sioux Honey consumers.
+And each of those beekeepers is passionate about providing the highest-quality honey for our SIOUX HONEY® consumers.

 How should I store honey?